0xPolygonHermez/zkevm-node/docs/configuration.md

   - `config/environments/public/public.node.config.toml`
   - `test/config/test.node.config.toml`: configuration for a trusted node used in CI

-  For details about the contents you can read specifications [here](config-file/config-doc.md)
+  For details about the contents you can read specifications [here](config-file/node-config-doc.md)

 This file is used for trusted and for permisionless nodes.
 In the case of permissionless node you only need to setup next sections:

-### Genesis Config
+### Network Genesis Config
-This contain all the info information relating to contracts, etc..
+This contain all the info information relating to the genesis of the network (e.g. contracts, etc..)

 You could find some examples here:
 - `config/environments/local/local.genesis.config.json`:

+For details about the contents you can read specifications [here](config-file/custom_network-config-doc.md)

 ### Prover Config